Why a lawyer for your tech startup is necessary:

 Hiring a lawyer for your tech startup can also add legitimacy to your business.
 This can attract opportunities that your startup might otherwise miss out on.
 Larger companies are more likely to take notice of a startup that can present itself as a serious business.

-Finally, attorneys at Brown, Huff, & Zohar Law will support you as you grow.
+Finally, attorneys at Brown Huff Zohar will support you as you grow.
 If your business begins to change, they’ll be able to advise on new legal requirements and any regulations that might affect you.
 Without a lawyer on retainer, you might end up working with outdated information.

 Drawing Up Contracts